 INDOOR AIR QUALITY & HUMIDIFIERS

 Mold, mildew, bacteria, pollen and dust are present in almost every home.
 When left unchecked, these allergens can negatively impact the health and comfort of your family.
 We have solutions to combat household allergens and prevent their growth.
-By utilizing whole-house air cleaners, NADCA approved source removal duct cleaning & professionally installed whole-house humidity control systems; Tetteris Heating & Air has the tools and knowledge to provide our customers with a healthy environment for their home.
+By utilizing whole-house air cleaners, NADCA approved source removal duct cleaning & professionally installed whole-house humidity control systems; Tetteris HVAC LLC has the tools and knowledge to provide our customers with a healthy environment for their home.
 Call us today at (443) 676-8928 for more information.

 Correct Humidity and Improve Your Quality of Life!

 When the air in your home is too dry, chances are you'll end up feeling pretty uncomfortable for much of the winter.
 Low humidity is more than just a nuisance, though.
 If ignored for too long, it can have serious consequences for your health and the condition of your home.
 The moisture produced by a humidifier helps prevent these problems.

 Stay healthier all winter - Dry air saps moisture from your body, potentially causing dry skin, dry eyes, and chapped lips.
 Nasal passages also lose moisture, impairing their ability to protect you from airborne germs and increasing the likelihood of nose bleeds.
 As if that wasn't bad enough, research suggests the flu virus lives longer in low humidity, giving it more opportunity to infect you when your defenses are low.Dry indoor air dries out and irritates the lining of the respiratory tract, meaning if you have asthma, you're likely to experience a chronic cough, especially at night, as well as more frequent asthma attacks.
 That's not only uncomfortable, but it also increases your risk of permanent airway damage.
 With sufficient indoor humidity, your body retains its normal moisture level, keeping your healthier.